How to Transfer Bookings from Google Calendar via ICal Synchronization

-If you have several platforms and allow your clients to book the items in the Google Calendar, you need to synchronize it with the data on the website.
-If the booked dates appear on the website – it allows you to avoid issues.
-Transferring the bookings manually would have taken too much time, so it has to be done automatically.
-JetBooking functionality allows you to do that via iCal synchronization.
+If you have several platforms and allow your clients to book the items in Google Calendar, you need to synchronize them with the data on the website.
+Transferring the bookings manually would have taken too long, so it needs to be done automatically.
+The JetBooking plugin functionality allows you to do that via iCal synchronization.

-Open your WP dashboard and go to Bookings > Settings > Advanced tab.
+Follow the Bookings > Settings > Advanced path on the WordPress Dashboard.
 Turn the Enable iCal synchronization toggle on and set the Calendar sync interval and Calendar sync start.

 Now, we will create a calendar for one item from the Custom Post Type connected with the JetBooking plugin.
-Name the calendar, give it a description if needed, and choose the Time zone.
+Name the calendar, give it a Description if needed, and choose the Time zone.
 Afterward, click the “Create calendar” button.

-Go back to the general view, unfold the My Calendars section, find the created one and choose the “Settings and sharing” option in the three-dots menu.
+Go back to the general view, unfold the My calendars section, find the newly created one, and choose the “Settings and sharing” option in the three-dots menu.